alexindevs/Food-Site/README.md

 # Food-Site

-Built with PHP.
-This is a site for ordering food.
+This is a food ordering Application, built with HTML, CSS, JavaScript and PHP on the backend.
+It is currently unfinished, but I will be updating it soon.